Documentation

 request.headers['x-preflight-location'] = [{value: 's3://image-bucket/path/to/correct/image.tif'}];

-request.headers['x-preflight-dimensions'] = [{value: JSON.stringify({ width: 640, height: 480 })}];
+request.headers['x-preflight-dimensions'] = [{value: JSON.stringify({ width: 640, height: 480, pages: 3 })}];

 return request;